dfinity/portal/docs/samples/http-requests-exchange-rates.md

 ## Exchange Rate sample dapp overview

 The [HTTPS outcalls](/https-outcalls) feature provides a way for canisters to directly interact with web services that exist outside of the Internet Computer in the Web 2.0 world.
-The Exchange Rate sample dapp is created to demonstrate simple usage of the HTTPS outcalls feature.
-Here are implementations in [Rust](https://github.com/dfinity/examples/tree/master/rust/exchange_rate) and [Motoko](https://github.com/dfinity/examples/tree/master/motoko/exchange_rate).

-The sample dapp pulls ICP/USDC exchange rates from a single provider – [Coinbase](https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getproductcandles).
-The purpose of the sample dapp is to provide an example of using  the [HTTPS outcalls API](/docs/current/references/ic-interface-spec#ic-http_request).
+The Exchange Rate sample dapp pulls ICP/USDC exchange rates from a single provider – [Coinbase](https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getproductcandles).
+The purpose of the sample dapp is to provide an example of using  the [HTTPS outcalls API](/docs/current/references/ic-interface-spec#ic-http_request) using [Rust](https://github.com/dfinity/examples/tree/master/rust/exchange_rate) and [Motoko](https://github.com/dfinity/examples/tree/master/motoko/exchange_rate).

 ## What does the sample dapp do